mellevanderlinde/bedrock-apigateway/README.md

 ## Call API

-To call the deployed API, run the following:
+To call the API, run the following:

 ```
 curl -X GET -G \